 We'll add one of each to make sure things are working properly.
 To remove a field, simply uncheck the checkbox, or drag the field out of the field list pane.

-To add a field the Column Label area drag the field from Field list to Column labels area.
+To add a field to the Column Label area drag the field from the Field list to Column labels area.